skukla/vm-from-scratch/README.md

 #### Tools
 <a id="cache-warmer-site-map"></a>
 ##### Cache Warmer (Site Map)
 In order for the cache warmer(s) to function properly, we need to create an XML file for each store view which has products assigned to it.
-In our case, that's one for Luma US, one for Venia US, and then a final one for our Custom US store views.
+In our case, that's one for Luma US and one for Venia US store views.
 Navigate to `Marketing > SEO and Search > Site Map` and create the following:

 1. Luma
 	1. Filename: `luma.xml`